2009 USS Port Royal grounding: Disciplinary actions and investigation findings

 On 2 June 2009, the Navy disciplined four Port Royal officers for the grounding.
 In a hearing presided over by Vice Admiral Samuel J. Locklear, commander of the United States Third Fleet, Captain John Carroll was given non-judicial punishment for "dereliction of duty and improper hazarding of a vessel."
 Port Royal Executive Officer Commander Steve Okun was also given non-judicial punishment for dereliction of duty at the same hearing.
 In a separate hearing, Rear Admiral Dixon Smith, commander of Navy Region Hawaii and Naval Surface Group Middle Pacific, imposed non-judicial punishment on two other, unnamed Port Royal officers and an enlisted seaman for dereliction of duty and improper hazarding of a vessel.
 The Navy refused to provide further details of the punishments the sailors received.

-The U.S. Navy safety investigation into the accident, not intended for public release but which was obtained by the Honolulu Advertiser in July 2009, listed several contributing factors for the grounding.
+The US Navy safety investigation into the accident, not intended for public release but which was obtained by the Honolulu Advertiser in July 2009, listed several contributing factors for the grounding.
 The factors included a misinterpreted navigation system, a sleep-deprived commanding officer, faulty equipment and an inexperienced and dysfunctional bridge team.

 The report stated that Carroll had only 4½ hours of sleep in the 24 hours prior to the grounding, and only 15 hours of sleep during the previous three days.
 Also, he was at sea after a five-year break in sea command duty.
 Carroll had directed that the aviation assessment personnel aboard the cruiser be returned to shore in a small boat just before the grounding occurred.

 The report found that the ship's fathometer, which measures water depth, was broken, as well as both radar repeaters on the cruiser's bridge.
 Some time before the grounding, the ship switched navigation systems from a Global Positioning System, called the Voyage Management System, to a gyroscope.
 The switch caused a 1.5 mi discrepancy in the ship's reported position.
 Audible alarm bells triggered by the discrepancy were disregarded by the ship's crew.
 During the small-boat transfer, the cruiser's operations officer took a binocular bearing to the harbor landing from the boat deck and noted the position discrepancy, but was unable to correct the ship's course in time.
 Shortly thereafter, the ship ran soft aground, but then quickly was forced hard aground by the force of the waves.